International Student Services

 Attend the Required Meeting for New International Students

-All new international students must attend the required meeting for new international students, scheduled for January 4.
+All new international students must attend the required meeting for new international students, scheduled for January 9.
 Bring your passport.
 At the orientation meeting, you will learn about important information, such as adjusting to life at UH Hilo and on the Big Island, cultural differences, working in the U.S., and much more.
 You will begin to make life-long friends!
-You will also get your UH ID card, TB test, and a tour of campus.
+You will also get your UH ID card, get any immunizations you need, and a tour of campus.
 There is no fee required to participate in this special meeting.

 Who to Contact for More Information